 - Humpback whale/dolphin tour: During certain months of the year, particularly August and September, the humpback whales pass through the Osa Peninsula.
 You can take a whale/dolphin watching tour out of Drake Bay.
-If you’re in Puerto Jimenez, you can see dolphins in Golfo Dulce.
+If you’re in Puerto Jimenez, you can see dolphins and whales in Golfo Dulce.

 - Sierpe Mangrove: If you’re in Drake Bay, visit Sierpe Mangrove to see wildlife on a leisurely boat ride or kayak your way through the water.
 You can see snakes, birds, monkeys and more.

 - Fishing: Deep sea fishing is incredible at the Osa Peninsula.
 Catch huge rooster fish, snappers, groupers and more.

 - Surfing Playa Matapalo: If you’re a surfer, head to Matapalo to catch waves, the best spot on the Osa Peninsula.

 Tips for Visiting Osa Peninsula

 - If you’re renting a car, a 4×4/4wd is a must.
 The road to Puerto Jimenez is paved but that’s it.
 Carate and Matapalo are equally as bumpy, especially in rainy season.
 Get our car rental discount here.

 - Make sure to check road conditions with your hotel during rainy season months of August/September/October and November, especially if you’re going to Carate and Drake Bay.